sagemath/sagewiki_to_gh-2022-10-10/days35.5.md

 FUNDING: If you're interested in attending, there may be funding for you.
 Please contact <<MailTo(kcrisman AT gmail DOT com)>> as soon as possible, and by late November if you are not a US citizen or permanent resident.

 REIMBURSEMENT: You can be reimbursed for hotel and travel expenses.
 Here is the [[attachment:SAGE Days 35.5 Reimbursements.pdf|reimbursement form]].
 The instructions and address to send it to are on the form.
+Note that you will need original receipts for all travel expenses; if you are claiming mileage, you'll need to keep a log of your miles traveled and the locations traveled to/from.
 Contact the organizers for more details.

 TICKETS FAQ: [[days27/faq|This FAQ]] from Sage Days 27 is probably still more or less valid.